nasa/ziggy/doc/user-manual/datastore.md

 - The datastore locations and file name conventions for all of the data files used as inputs or outputs for your algorithms.
 - The types of model files that your algorithms need, and the file name conventions for each.

-The place for these definitions is in data file type XML files.
-These have names that start with "pt-" (for "Pipeline Data Type"); in the sample pipeline, the data file type definitions are in [config/pt-sample.xml](../../sample-pipeline/conf/pt-sample.xml).

 Note that when we talk about data file types, we're not talking about data file formats (like HDF5 or geoTIFF).
 Ziggy doesn't care about data file formats; use whatever you like, as long as the algorithm software can read and write that format.

 ### The Datastore Directory Tree

 Once you've spent a bit of time thinking about your algorithms and their inputs and outputs, you've probably got some sense of how you want to organize the directory tree for all those files.
 It's probably a bit intuitive and hard to put into words, but it's likely that you have some directory levels where there's just one directory with a fixed name, and others where you can have several directories with different names.
 If you have a directory "foo" that has subdirectories "bar" and "baz", the "foo" directory is an example of a fixed-name, all-by-itself-at-a-directory-level directory, while "bar" and "baz" are examples of a directory level where the directories can have one of a variety of different names.

-The way that Ziggy puts these into words (and code) is that every level of a directory is a `DatastoreNode`, and `DatastoreNodes` can use another kind of object, a `DatastoreRegexp`, to define different names that a `DatastoreNode` can take on.
+The way that Ziggy puts these into words (and code) is that every level of a directory is a `datastoreNode`, and `datastoreNodes` can use another kind of XML element, a `datastoreRegexp`, to define different names that a `datastoreNode` can take on.

-To make this more concrete (it could hardly be less concrete so far), let's consider the section of pt-sample.xml that defines the datastore directory tree:
+To make this more concrete (it could hardly be less concrete so far), let's consider the section of [sample-pipeline.xml](../../sample-pipeline/etc/ziggy.d/sample-pipeline.xml) that defines the datastore directory tree:

 ```xml
   <!-- Datastore regular expressions. -->